agolubev/playinzoo/README.md

 ```

 ## Loading with multiple threads
-To make multiple threads request config information you can specify number of threads in pool
+To load configuration by multiple threads you can specify number of threads in pool
 ```
-playinzoo.threads.number=3
+playinzoo.threadpool.size=3
 ```
-By default it's on thread doing loading
+By default it's one thread doing loading

 ## Recursive loading
 You can load configuration from the whole subtree.
 To do this you need to add `**` to the
 end of a path, like `/domain/data_center/org/**`.
 If zookeeper node has children it consider as folder -
-only leafs are loading as name-value properties.
+only leafs are loading as name-value configuration properties.